pynufft/pynufft/doc/source/quickstart/installation.rst

-- Tested using Python 2.7, 3.4, and 3.5 on Windows-7 and Linux-64.
+- Tested using Python 3.4 on Linux-64.

-- Numpy-1.10 and Scipy-0.18.1.
+- Numpy-1.13.3 and Scipy-0.19.1.

-- Matplotlib is required for image display.
+- Matplotlib is required for displaying images.

 - Continuum's Anaconda_ environment should provide all the above packages.